open-ecommerce/helptext/README.md

 ###Troubleshooting on deploying

 ##env PROD
-#First of all if there are errors then change .env to dev and set debug mode
+#First of all if there are errors then change .env to dev and set debug mode to see errors

 #Error "An internal server error occurred."
 - the app is running check db credentials in .env

+#Error seeing images
+- have you run gulp localy?
+- delete the assets in production to force to regenerate

 ###Some other documentation
 - [Create new migrations](docs/migrations.md)